 - Stool Softeners

-- Stimulant Laxative for rescue therapy in addition or alone (duration <30days)
+- Stimulant laxative for rescue therapy in addition or alone (duration less than 30 days)

 - Onset before one month of age